illumos/docs/docs/contributing/index.md

 For larger changes, please link to a resource on the web, instead of attaching a patch file.
-You may use a webrev (see below), a private hgweb or gitweb or online services like Bitbucket, Github, or Gitorious to share your changes.
+You may use a webrev (see below), a private hgweb or gitweb or online services like Bitbucket, GitHub, or Gitorious to share your changes.
 Remember to mention the issue ID in the email - if one does not yet exist, please create one!